-Learn how to make Maesil-cheong(매실청), a traditional Korean fermented syrup made from green plums and sugar.
-It’s fruity, tangy, and rich in probiotics — perfect for summer sodas, teas, or cooking.
+Learn how to make Maesil-cheong(매실청), a traditional Korean syrup made from green plums and sugar.
+It’s fruity, tangy — perfect for summer sodas, teas, or cooking.
 This DIY syrup is zero-waste and easy to make at home with only 2 ingredients.

 Jump to: